nim-works/nimskull/doc/nims.rst

 .. default-role:: code
 .. include:: rstcommon.rst

-Strictly speaking, `NimScript` is the subset of Nim that can be evaluated by Nim's builtin virtual machine (VM).
-This VM is used for Nim's compiletime function evaluation features.
+Strictly speaking, `NimScript` is the subset of |Nimskull| that can be evaluated by |Nimskull|'s builtin virtual machine (VM).
+This VM is used for
+|Nimskull|'s compiletime function evaluation features.

+**Note**: nims for configuration is going to be removed.

 The `nim`:cmd: executable processes the ``.nims`` configuration files in the following directories (in this order; later files overwrite